weihsinc/robot_localization/README.md

 ~~~~
 roslaunch robot_localization ekf_sensors.launch
 ~~~~
-   * This launches the drivers for sensors that are fused by the filter.
-(Wheel encoder, IMU and GPS)
+   * This launches the drivers for sensors that are fused by the filter. (tachometer, IMU and GPS)

 Launch dual EKF:
 ~~~~